bfeif/personal-website/content/posts/geographical-indexing-explained.md

 Having this property that all neighbors are equidistant greatly simplifies any calculus or gradient related operations that Uber or H3's other users might want to perform.

 As a brief aside, hexagons are also mother nature's choice of shape -- bees build their hives in hexagons, water crystallizes in hexagons that scale fractally up to beautiful snowflakes, and Saturn has a giant hexagon-shaped storm at its North pole.
-Put simply, [hexagons are the bestagons](https://www.youtube.com/watch?v=thOifuHs6eY)!
+Put simply, hexagons are the bestagons \[7\]!

 #### The Icosahedron Projection
 H3's second innovation is the use of an icosahedron projection (as opposed to Geohash's equirectangular projection and S2's unfolded cube).